 What is a repository?

 What counts as an institutional or subject repository?
-If it’s listed in OpenDOAR , the ‘authoritative directory of academic open access repositories’, you can be confident it meets funder requirements and HEFCE policy for the post-2014 REF.
+If it’s listed in OpenDOAR , the ‘authoritative directory of academic open access repositories’, you can be confident it is recognised by your funder.
 Oxford’s institutional repository ORA definitely qualifies, as do subject-based repositories like arXiv, PubMed Central and its counterpart Europe PMC , RePEc and Zenodo.
 They are: a permanent and stable archive; have institutional or funder support & staffing; are organised & managed, using international standards; can assign DOIs and permanent URLs; and comply with copyright regulations.

 If I decide to go for green open access/self-archiving, do I have to deposit in PMC myself or will ORA do it?